Russia and German reunification: Opposing views on Mikhail Gorbachev's legacy | DW | 02.10.2020

 The seven-page document on "the Final Settlement with Respect to Germany" brought an end to the division of the two German states that had last four decades.

-Borders were agreed on, full sovereignty was returned to the German state, security issues were clarified, including Germany's NATO membership, the reduction of Germany's armed forces from around half a million in the Federal Republic alone to 370,000 in united Germany, and the withdrawal of the Soviet army from the then GDR.
-Negotiations took place between May and September 1990, although there had been preliminary talks shortly after the Fall of the Wall.
+Borders were agreed on, full sovereignty was returned to the German state, and security issues were clarified, including Germany's NATO membership, the reduction of Germany's armed forces from around half a million in West Germany (FRG) alone to 370,000 in united Germany, and the withdrawal of the Soviet army from then East Germany (GDR).
+Negotiations took place between May and September 1990, although there had been preliminary talks shortly after the fall of the Wall in November 1989.

 It is not known whether there was ever what might be called a "checklist" for Gorbachev's negotiations over Germany's future.
 As a result, it is not easy to gauge whether or not he met his own goals.